 A continuation of Life Drawing I. involving further study of the human form in relationship to its environment through the exploration of compositional and conceptual approaches and includes exploration of drawing media and technique.
-Prerequisite: ART 125 or permission of the instructor.
+Four hours of lecture/studio and 2.5 hours of studio/lab Prerequisite: ART 125 or permission of the instructor.